thebjorn/pydeps/README.rst

 Python module dependency visualization.

-This package is primarly intended to be used from the command line through the ``pydeps`` command.
+This package is primarily intended to be used from the command line through the ``pydeps`` command.

 .. contents::